joga11/joga11.github.io/github_account.md

 nav_exclude: true
 ---

-# How to create GitHub account?
+# How to create a GitHub account?

 1. Go to [https://github.com/join](https://github.com/join) in a web browser.
 In the upper right corner click on Sign up.
 ![Image](./github_sign_up_1.png "github_sign_up")